KilianMYSPRO/gymFamily/walkthrough.md

 - **Mobile Layout**: Verified code changes to ensure buttons stack on mobile (`flex-col-reverse`) and align horizontally on desktop (`md:flex-row`).
 - **Optional Exercises**: Verified that the "Optional" toggle works in the Planner and the badge/skip button appear in the Tracker.
 - **Weight Tracking**: Verified that logging weight adds an entry to history and the chart renders correctly in Analytics.
+- **Weight UX**: Verified that recent entries are listed, can be deleted, and the success message is clearly visible.